Urban farming in Copenhagen

 They call themselves a plant-based bistro, and the all-vegetarian Baka d’Busk has an aim to have 50 percent vegan dishes on its menu.
 Based on Rantzausgade on Nørrebro, they opened in 2018 and block-coloured glass stands out in the interior.
 Baka d’Busk means ‘The idiot’ in Japanese.
 They use seasonal produce and let the vegetables inspire the dishes and not the other way around, which means the menu for lunch and dinner changes on a daily basis.
 Baka d’Busk is founded by two chefs, an artist, a photographer and a blacksmith.

 Bistro Lupa is a plant-based bistro located in Østerbro.
 After its opening in 2021, it received top food ratings in the Danish newspaper Politiken.
+In 2023, the bistro was awarded a Green Michelin star as the second plant-based restaurant in the Nordics.
 It is part of the Ark Collection, which was founded by the Australian entrepreneur Jason Renwick and also consists of fine dining Restaurant Ark and casual eatery Beyla Eatery.
 They all serve plant-based food from local produce, from Renwick’s mushroom farm Funga Farm and from foraging.
 At Bistro Lupa, they serve a five course meal which could be a starter of almond cream cheese, apricot, peas and caraway crumble followed by a risotto verde.
 Their signature dish ‘Lupa fried mushrooms’ can also be added - these are southern fried mushrooms served with a smoked chilli glaze.

 Nestled right on the water of Refshaleøen, you’ll find La Banchina, which means ‘pier’ in Italian.
 The 14-seat walk-in restaurant and natural wine bar is set in a wooden house complete with a pier on the water and an on-site sauna.
 La Banchina focuses on baked goods for breakfast and on two types of dishes for lunch: grilled vegetables and seafood, which can be enjoyed on the pier on a sunny day.
 In the winter, they serve a pescetarian tasting menu inside the restaurant, which can be made vegan or vegetarian upon request.
 La Banchina was opened in 2016 by the founder of the Copenhagen restaurant Il Buco.
 The building used to be a guard building and a waiting area for the ferry for the workers of the now-closed shipyard B&W on Refshaleøen.